SSWConsulting/SSW.Rules.Content/rules/lockers-for-employees/rule.md

 * Ideally, should have a slot for mail
 * Ideally should be half-height so you can hang a shirt or a jacket
 * Encourage the goal of a clean desk policy
 * Encourage the chucking of paper - it should not be a place to keep all of your scraps of papers.
 Paper tends to get lost and should be transferred to tasks as 'To Myself' emails and then chuck.
-See[Rules to better Email](/rules-to-better-email) for more information.
+See [Rules to better Email](/rules-to-better-email) for more information.

 ::: bad
 ![Figure: Bad example - Having a drawer and a mailbox takes too much space (2 different locations) and larger packages won't fit](drawer-bad.jpg)